Yasashari/C4-contest/maia4.md

-## Delegatecall dost check the contract existence .
-Since delegatecall returns true even if the contracts which are not not existing.
+## Delegatecall does not check the contract existence .
+Since delegatecall returns true even if the contracts which are not not
+existing.

 Low-level calls call/delegatecall/staticcall return true even if the account called is non-existent (per EVM design).
 Solidity documentation warns: "The low-level functions call, delegatecall and staticcall return true as their first return value if the